perryflynn/serverless.industries/src/_posts/2021/2021-01-08-smart-door-bell.en.md

 ## Smarthome

-I use Home Assistant for a long time now.
-New in my setup is [ESPHome][esphome], which allows it to confgure sensors on ESP32 boards whithout writing any code.
+I'm using Home Assistant for a long time now.
+New in my setup is [ESPHome][esphome], which allows it to confgure sensors on ESP32 boards whithout writing any additional code.

-The challenge is now to connect the 12V AC door bell to one of the 3.3V DC GPIO Pins of the ESP32.
+The challenge was now to connect the 12V AC door bell to one of the 3.3V DC GPIO Pins of the ESP32.

 ## Circuit

-The circuit consists of three components
+The circuit consists of three components.

-The AC signal is [rectified][rect] (sorry, german post) with a diode and a capacitor, afterwards a resistor reduces the current flow so that a LED can be connected.
+The AC signal is [rectified][rect] (sorry, german post) with a diode and a capacitor, afterwards a resistor limits the current flow so that a LED can be connected.

 Instead of a simple LED we use a optocoupler.
 A optocoupler consists of a LED and a phototransistor.
 It allows to control one circuit from another one.

-Door bell and ESP32 are isolated from each ohther, the ESP32 requires it's own 5V power source.
+So door bell and ESP32 are isolated from each other.
+The ESP32 requires it's own 5V power source.

 The output pins of the optocoupler are connected to the ESP32, it's just like a